HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 ### Enum matching

-Haxe provides powerful [enumeration type](https://haxe.org/manual/types-enum-instance.html) (enum), which are actually an algebraic data type (ADT).
+Haxe provides a powerful [enumeration type](https://haxe.org/manual/types-enum-instance.html) (enum), which are an algebraic data type (ADT).
-They are very useful for describing data structures and pattern matching works nicely together.
+They are very useful for describing data structures and work nicely with pattern matching.
 We continue to the next flavour of pattern matching: [matching on enums](https://haxe.org/manual/lf-pattern-matching-enums.html).

 The matches can be written like `case Enum(<pattern>, <pattern>, ..):` depending on the amount of parameters the enum has.